pchemguy/ChatGPTExploratoryPrompting/README.md

 # ChatGPT Exploratory Prompting

 In this repository, I share my beginner's experience exploring features of ChatGPT and related workflows.
-My personal interests presently include four broad topics, with two focused on applications and two focused on technical aspects closely related to routine use of ChatGPT.
+My personal interests presently include four broad topics, with two focused on applications (*coding support and guidance* and *technical and business writing assistance*) and two focused on technical aspects closely related to routine use of ChatGPT (*memory management* and *meta-prompting*).

-Unless otherwise specified, all ChatGPT responses assume the use of the GPT-4o model.
-This repository is also a work in progress.
-While some development may occur on the `dev` branch, I aim to update the `main` branch more frequently or directly.
-As a result, content may change periodically, and portions may appear incomplete or inconsistent at any given time.

-ChatGPT is designed as a conversational tool that is easily accessible to beginners.
-However, learning certain technical aspects can significantly improve the quality of interactions.
-In particular, a basic understanding of _memory management_ and _prompting/meta-prompting techniques_ can facilitate routine use of ChatGPT.
+I use several content formats:
+- descriptive writing,
+- ChatGPT instruction templates,
+- collections of selected prompts/questions and ChatGPT answers focused on specific topics (Q&A),
+- ChatGPT conversations demonstrating possible workflows on sample problems.

-At the same time, ChatGPT can be a powerful tool for topic exploration.
-To gain technical insights about ChatGPT, I have used it alongside conventional research methods and compiled a selection of related questions / prompts and answers.
-As a beginner, I may not fully appreciate the limitations of ChatGPT even in specific use cases or critically evaluate all answers.
-While acknowledging these limitations, my goal is not to offer definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' in ChatGPT workflows into 'known unknowns'.
-I hope this collection provides useful insights for others on a similar path.
+All ChatGPT responses are based on the GPT-4o model and are provided "as is" without critical evaluation, unless specified otherwise.
+When using ChatGPT answers in the context of this repository, I treat ChatGPT as a powerful tool for topic exploration.
+My goal here is not to offer definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' in ChatGPT workflows into 'known unknowns'.
+This approach is particularly true for Q&A collections shared in the hope that they may provides useful insights for others on a similar (learner's) path.

-The key areas of interest include:

-- Memory context management
-- Meta-prompting
-- Coding support and guidance
-- Technical and business writing assistance

 ## 1. Memory management